+Applicants also must meet the additional established requirements for admission to the degree program to which they are applying.
 Applicants for admission to master's degree programs who hold a baccalaureate degree from an accredited institution must meet the established minimum requirements for admission to a degree seeking program.
 Applicants for admission to master's degree programs are evaluated on the basis of their potential to engage successfully in graduate study as reflected in the overall academic record, letters of recommendation, and official scores on the GRE, MAT, or GMAT.
 Applicants should consult the program descriptions for specific requirements regarding grade point average (GPA), test scores, and other considerations.
 A complete application for degree-seeking applicants consists of the following:

 - 1. A completed graduate admission application. - 2.
 A \$35.00 non-refundable application fee. - 3.
-An official baccalaureate degree transcript - 4.
-Official transcripts of all graduate study from accredited universities and colleges. - 5.
-Letters of recommendations from persons qualified to evaluate the applicant's abilities to pursue graduate study.
+Official baccalaureate degree transcript - 4.
+Official transcripts of all graduate study from accredited universities and colleges.

+- 5. Letters of recommendations from persons qualified to evaluate the applicant's abilities to pursue graduate study.
+Letters must not be older than two (2) years.
 See degree program for specific requirements. - 6.
 A copy of current licensure held (To be submitted only by applicants to teacher education programs.) - 7.
 Official scores from the Graduate Record Examinations (GRE), Miller Analogies (MAT) or the Graduate Management Admissions Test (GMAT).
+Scores must not be older than five (5) years at the time of application.
 See degree program for specific examination required. - 8.
 Written Statements required by some programs.
 See degree program for specific requirements. - 9.
 Interview required by some programs.
 See degree program for specific requirements. - 10.
+Resume or curriculum vita required by some programs.
+See degree program for specific requirements. - 11.
 International students are required to submit additional application materials.
-Please see section below. - 11.
+Please see section below. - 12.
 Students should see the respective academic department for additional requirements.